Sharofiddin Boltaboev

 Sharofiddin Boltaboev (born 19 November 1995) is an Uzbekistani judoka.

-He won the silver medal in the men's 81 kg event at the 2019 Asian-Pacific Judo Championships held in Fujairah, United Arab Emirates.
+Boltaboev won the silver medal in the men's 81 kg event at the 2019 Asian-Pacific Judo Championships held in Fujairah, United Arab Emirates.

-In 2021, he competed in the men's 81 kg event at the Judo World Masters held in Doha, Qatar.
+Boltaboev competed in the men's 81 kg event at the 2021 Judo World Masters held in Doha, Qatar.
 A month later, he won the gold medal in his event at the 2021 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.

-He won one of the bronze medals in his event at the 2022 Judo Grand Slam Paris held in Paris, France.
+Boltaboev won one of the bronze medals in his event at the 2022 Judo Grand Slam Paris held in Paris, France.
 He also won one of the bronze medals in his event at the 2022 Judo Grand Slam Antalya held in Antalya, Turkey.